 - Emergency roadside assistance coverage: Covers up to $75 of the charges associated with any emergency mechanical breakdown, including towing

 - Rental car coverage: Covers the cost of a rental car if your car is in an accident and is rendered unusable while it’s being repaired

-- Loan/lease gap coverage: Covers the difference when you still owe more than your car is worth on your loan and your car is totaled
+- Guaranteed asset protection (GAP) coverage: Covers the difference when you still owe more than your car is worth on your loan and your car is totaled

 - Emergency roadside service: Covers towing, jumpstarts for dead car batteries, labor to change a flat tire, and lockout services (up to $100)